gajus/moa/README.md

 * `afterUpdate()`
 * `afterDelete()`

-Each of which can interupt the respective operation.
+Each of which can interrupt the respective operation.

 As a result, project hierarchy is: